RandomDataProject/randomdata.sh/README.md

 randomdata.sh is an online hardware random generator using heat noise as entropy source to generate high quality random number.

 What you will learn:
+ * Why hardware random generator are better than software one.
  * How to get your first random numbers.
- * Why hardware random generator are better than software one.
  * How to use it in your application.
  * How to check your quota.

+## Why using a hardware random generator is better?

+Computers have a really hard time to create true random number, most of the pseudo random generator generate a stream of random number based on a seed and an internal state.
+If somehow this state leaks it can be used to predict the upcoming numbers.

+Since our generator uses Johnson noise as entropy source, there is no internal state.
+The entropy arises from heat energy within the silicon wafer.
+Electrons created during this process are independent of photons falling on the detector.
+These electrons are captured by the sensor array and counted as signal.

+Sadly most of the time those generators are complicated and expensive to setup this is why we provide this service to the community allowing anyone to benefit from its.

 ## Get started

+Okay so now that we know the importance of good entropy, let's see how to use the API.

-randomdata.sh provides an easy-to-use API to generate all kind of random data.
+As you will see, randomdata.sh provides an easy-to-use API to generate all kind of random data.
 All API access is over HTTPS, and accessed from https://api.randomdata.sh/v1.
 All data is received as a JSON object.

-### Getting your first random numbers
+### Your first random numbers
 #### Example of a command
 ```
 $curl -i https://api.randomdata.sh/v1/ -d 'n=5' -d 'min=0' -d 'max=100' -d 'method=getint'